Pet overpopulation is a serious problem. It costs the lives of millions of pets and costs communities millions of dollars a year.

 - Spay and neuter your own pets and make sure they wear identification.

 - Tell friends and co-workers that the best place to adopt a pet is at a shelter.
 Wonderful animals are available, and organizations like ours offer health services, training opportunities and one-on-one behavior advice.
-Click here to see available pets at our shelters.

 - Support the Colorado Pet Overpopulation Fund through the check-off on your Colorado income tax form.
 The fund helps bring spay/neuter programs and education to communities throughout our state.